 Cafes like Lela's are just one of the many types of restaurants and eateries that exist in the world.
 Another type that is extremely popular here in North America is the diner.
-Diners have a long and interesting history that you may not know if you've spent your whole life eating at the chain restaurants near your new London homes.
+Diners have a long and interesting history that you may not know if you've spent your whole life eating at the chain restaurants near your home.
 For more about the diner, including typical design, menus, and why you might want to visit one, read on!

 Diners are a particular type of prefabricated restaurant that you would almost certainly recognize from the movies if you ever saw one.
 Diners tend to be long rectangles with rounded edges and a long string of windows along the front.
-Unlike a purpose built new condo in Toronto, diners are usually made in a factory like mobile homes and shipped to the location it's wanted in.
+Unlike a purpose built new condo unit for example, diners are usually made in a factory like mobile homes and shipped to the location it's wanted in.
 Inside, diners feature a line of vinyl booths under the windows, and a counter lined with stools on the opposite side facing the door to the kitchen.